system76/docs/_articles/switch-from-macos-to-popos.md

 Pop!\_OS does not offer a default messaging app.
 The preference is that users choose their own and install only what they need/want.
 However, many popular 3rd-party applications have Linux versions available.

-Recommendations provided here are suggestions of open-source alternatives.
+Recommendations provided here are suggestions for open-source alternatives.

 **macOS**
      - FaceTime/iMessage